Ty-Combs1/CS-32/README.md

 // API and Import Setup
 https://www.youtube.com/watch?v=2if5xSaZJlg
-This video was helpful in using the tools above to implement them into my code
+This video was helpful in using the tools above to implement them into my code to draw random songs using Spotify

 // Claude Ai
 https://claude.ai/